Tiger Shark (DC Comics): Tiger Shark (Dr. Gaige)

-Tiger Shark III
+Tiger Shark (pirate)

 A new Tiger Shark appears in the "Hungry City" story in Detective Comics #878 (August 2011).
-This version, created for DC Comics by writer Scott Snyder and artist Jock, is a murderous pirate who tried to invest "dirty money" in the GGM Bank (which was owned by Tony Zucco's daughter Sonia Zucco).
-One day, the corpse of a killer whale was found in the lobby of the GGM Bank.
-When Batman meets up with Commissioner Gordon to talk with Sonia Zucco, she says that one of her tellers was found dead in the killer whale.
-Commissioner Gordon suspects that someone is intimidating Sonia Zucco into opening her bank to a criminal element.
-When Batman takes down the gun-running criminal Roadrunner and wanted to know who tipped him off, he learns from Roadrunner that the person who tipped him off was a woman who worked for Tiger Shark.
-When Roadrunner is brought to Gotham City Police Department, he makes a deal for a reduced sentence to District Attorney Spencer that Tiger Shark is planning to leave town with several rare animals to sell over the black market.
-Batman and Robin stake out and find Tiger Shark's yacht where Commissioner Gordon tells him that Roadrunner was right about Tiger Shark smuggling rare animals where it turns out that Tiger Shark had stolen some exotic birds from the Gotham City Aviary.
-Batman and Robin board Tiger Shark's yacht where they ended up fighting Tiger Shark's men.
-Tiger Shark knocks Batman into the yacht's pool which contained a crazed killer whale.
-Robin defeats Tiger Shark's men and makes his way to the pool where he uses Killer Whale Repellent on Batman to keep the killer whale away, but Tiger Shark had already gotten away in his submarine and had activated a bomb to detonate the yacht.
-The Dynamic Duo rescued the animals and released the killer whale into the ocean before the yacht exploded.
+This version is a murderous pirate who tried to invest "dirty money" in the GGM Bank, owned by Sonia Zucco.
+One day, the corpse of a orca is found in the lobby of the GGM Bank, with Zucco claiming that one of her employees was found dead inside the orca's body.
+Commissioner Gordon suspects that someone is intimidating Zucco into opening her bank to a criminal element.
+Batman learns from the criminal Roadrunner that the person who tipped him off was a woman who worked for Tiger Shark.
+When Roadrunner is brought to Gotham City Police Department, he makes a deal for a reduced sentence in exchange for providing information.
+He states that Tiger Shark is planning to sell animals over the black market.
+Batman and Robin stake out and find Tiger Shark's yacht, learning that he had stolen exotic birds from the Gotham City Aviary.
+Tiger Shark knocks Batman into the yacht's pool, which contains a crazed orca.
+Robin defeats Tiger Shark's men, but Tiger Shark manages to escape and activates a bomb to detonate the yacht.
+Batman and Robin rescue the birds and return the orca to the ocean before the yacht explodes.

-In The New 52 (a reboot of DC's continuity), the third version of Tiger Shark is reintroduced in Batman (vol. 2) #12 (October 2012), where he fights with Batman aboard his yacht.
-Batman defeats Tiger Shark and demands to know how Talon got into Wayne Towers on the east side (which was Tiger Shark's domain).
-Tiger Shark declines answering and unleashes a tiger on him.
-The battle is interrupted by Harper Row who runs Tiger Shark's yacht into the shore.
-Batman then defeats Tiger Shark.